sasuw/qutem/README.md

 qutem (**qu**ick **tem**plate engine) is a simple template engine to perform one functionality: replacing placeholders with file contents.

+### History

+I could not find a simple template engine running in a terminal allowing me to replace placeholders with file contents, so I decided to create my own.

+## Getting started as user

+### Downloads

+You can download the latest release from here: [https://github.com/sasuw/qutem/releases](https://github.com/sasuw/qutem/releases)

+### Installing

+Unpack the tar.gz or zip file and execute the qutem from your terminal or command line window.
+For a more permanent installation, copy qutem e.g. to /usr/local/bin (Linux/MacOS) or to C:\Windows\system32 (Windows).

 ### Usage

 In the file, where you want content to be inserted, insert a snippet like this